Sometimes, no matter what you do, your hair looks and feels greasy.

 You’d think that if your hair is greasy, you should keep washing it to remove the greasiness.
-However, that can have the opposite effect you’re looking for.
+However, that can have the reverse effect.

 When you wash your hair too much, it dries out the sebaceous glands.
-To relieve the dryness, the sebaceous glands produce even more sebum, worsening the greasiness.
+The sebaceous glands produce even more sebum to relieve the dryness, worsening the greasiness.

 Conditioning Too Much

-Conditioning your hair too much can make the hair heavier and increase sebum production.
-Because the oils are at the roots of the hairs, try only conditioning the ends of your hair.
+Conditioning the hair too much can make it heavier and increase sebum production.
+Because the oils are at the root of the hair, try only conditioning the ends.